tagspaces/documentation/docs/editing-files.md

 <ProFeature />

 A key feature of document management systems is the ability to create revisions of the edited files.
 This feature can be enabled in the [Advanced tab](/ui/settings/#advanced) of the application's Settings dialog box.
 Once activated, a full copy of the current file (e.g. TXT, MD, HTML or JSON) is created with each save.

-The revisions are stored in a subfolder of the `.ts` folder, which is located in the same folder as the file being currently edited.
-The name of the folder is a unique ID, which is the same as the ID of the document's sidecar file.
-The created file copies are listed in the Revisions tab of the file properties view, as seen in the screenshot.
+The created file versions are listed in the **Revisions** tab of the file properties view, as seen in the screenshot.

 <CenteredImage
     caption="File revisions in file properties section"